My finger on lips celebration is for haters: Siraj | Sports-Games

 - United Kingdom

-Mohammed Siraj is taking wickets and his new mode of celebration involves an underlying message for all his critics asking them to just keep shut.
+Mohammed Siraj is taking wickets and his new model of the celebration involves an underlying message for all his critics asking them to just keep shut.

-Siraj was the pick of the Indian bowlers with four wickets in his first appearance at the Lord's and was asked about his ''finger on lips'' gesture after getting each and every wicket.
+Siraj was the pick of the Indian bowlers with four wickets in his first appearance at the Lord's and he was asked about his ''finger on lips'' gesture after getting each England wicket in the second Test.

-So what's the back-story? ''This story (celebration) is for the haters (critics) because they used to say a lot of things about me, like he cannot do this and cannot do that.
-So, I will only let my ball do the talking and hence this is my new style of celebration,'' Siraj said at the virtual post-day press conference after the third day's play of the second Test.
+So what's the back story? ''This story (celebration) is for the haters (critics) because they used to say a lot of things about me like he cannot do this and cannot do that.
+So, I will only let my ball do the talking and hence this is my new style of celebration,'' Siraj said at the virtual press conference after the third day's play.

-A bottle cork was hurled at Rahul on the third day from the spectators during the pre-lunch session, but Siraj said that he was unaware about it.
+A bottle cork was hurled at Rahul on the third day by the spectators during the pre-lunch session, but Siraj said that he was unaware of it.

 ''I did not actually notice what happened but nothing (offensive) was said by the public,'' he maintained.

-He said that the plan of the fast bowlers was to be consistent and bowl in one area.
-He also underlined the importance of four fast bowlerss in these conditions.
+He said that the fast bowlers planned to be consistent and bowl in one area.
+He also underlined the importance of four fast bowlers in these conditions.

-''It was important (to play with fourth fast bowler), because we have taken three wickets at the start and our fast bowlers were effective and bowling consistently in one area. ''The role of fast bowlers is important in England because when you come to England, you want to try things, but our plan here was to be consistent and bowl at one place,'' he said PTI NRB KHS KHS
+''It was important (to play with fourth fast bowler) because we have taken three wickets at the start and our fast bowlers were effective and bowling consistently in one area. ''The role of fast bowlers is important in England because when you come to England, you want to try things, but our plan here was to be consistent and bowl at one place,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)